Semantic search for 100M+ galaxy images using AI-generated captions: Methodology

 \subsection{Post-search VLM re-ranking}

+Re-ranking is a retrieval strategy in which a fast embedding search retrieves a small candidate set, and a more expensive model then refines its ordering~\citep{nogueira2019passage}.
+This can improve performance because the first stage is optimized for broad scalable retrieval, while the re-ranker performs a more expensive evaluation of each candidate.
+For image search, a VLM re-ranker examines each candidate using the user's query as the prompt, effectively acting as a query-specific classifier over the retrieved set (e.g., \citealt{inquire}).

 To improve the accuracy of a search, we experiment with a re-ranking step where a VLM examines the top-k retrieved images and assigns a score (1-10) based on the search query (e.g., ``Does this galaxy image display signs of gravitational lensing?
-Rank 1-10.'), then reorder based on these scores.
-Specifically, for each retrieval task (spirals, mergers, and lenses) conducted in Section~\ref{sec:evaluating_search}, we apply GPT-4.1 to score each of the top-1000 retrieved images and reorder them based on these scores.
-This automated verification step is inspired by current discovery pipelines, where classifiers produce thousands of false positives that require manual inspection by expert teams (e.g.~\cite{holismokes} for lenses).
+Rank 1-10.''), and reorders based on these scores.
+Specifically, for each retrieval task (spirals, mergers, and lenses) conducted in \S\ref{sec:evaluating_search}, we apply GPT-4.1 to score each of the top-1000 retrieved images and reorder them based on these scores.
+This automated verification step is inspired by current discovery pipelines, where classifiers produce thousands of false positives that require manual inspection by expert teams (e.g.~\citealt{holismokes} for lenses).

-To push this approach further, we investigate whether scaling test-time compute can improve retrieval results, analogous to how OpenAI scaled test-time compute to enhance logical reasoning capabilities~\citep{openai2024learning}.
+To push this approach further, we investigate whether scaling compute can improve retrieval results.
 To evaluate this hypothesis, we construct a controlled test dataset using higher-resolution HSC images, the same data used for initial human identification, rather than lower-resolution Legacy Survey images, comprising 20,000 non-lenses and 200 confirmed gravitational lenses from published HSC strong-lens catalogs (see Appendix~\ref{sec:retrieval_data}).

 We perform semantic search using AION-Search with the query ``gravitational lens'' and measure performance by counting confirmed lenses in the top-100 results after re-ranking the initial top-1000 retrievals, comparing against two baselines: the original AION-Search ranking and AION-1-B similarity search.
-Our experimental design investigates two dimensions of computational scaling: (1) model capacity, comparing GPT-4.1-nano, GPT-4.1-mini, and GPT-4.1 in ascending order of size and cost; and (2) inference-time strategy through $n$-sample averaging, where we generate $n$ independent scores per image and average them for the final ranking.
+Our experimental design investigates two dimensions of computational scaling: (1) model size by comparing GPT-4.1-nano, GPT-4.1-mini, and GPT-4.1 in ascending order of size and cost; and (2) inference-time strategy through $n$-sample averaging, where we generate $n$ independent scores per image and average them for the final ranking.